Firm-Tofu10/EmployeeDataBase/README.md

 # Title: EdataReadMe

-## Description: This app was to created to easylily manage employees with in a data base.
+## Description: This app was to created to easily manage employees with in a data base.

 ### Tabel of contents